balassy/wireless-thermometer/README.md

 ERROR[0]: No Error
 ```

-During OTA update your ESP device tries to connect to your computer to download the update.
+During OTA update your ESP device tries to connect to your computer to download the new code.
 To enable this make sure that you have a hole in your firewall, and your antivirus software (e.g. ESET) does not block this kind of requests.

 #### Python.exe is not found